tyler-smith/bitcoin-abc/doc/descriptors.md

-# Support for Output Descriptors in Bitcoin ABC
+# Support for Output Descriptors in Bitcoin Cash

-Since Bitcoin ABC v0.20.7, there is support for Output Descriptors in the `scantxoutset` RPC call.
+Since Bitcoin Cash v0.20.7, there is support for Output Descriptors in the `scantxoutset` RPC call.
 This is a simple language which can be used to describe collections of output scripts.